khmaladze18/canvas-2d-racing/Readme.md

 A modular 2D racing game built with **Vanilla JavaScript (ES Modules)** and **HTML5 Canvas**.

 This project demonstrates advanced frontend architecture, procedural track generation, AI behavior, and custom rendering without external libraries.
+This project was built with ChatGPT 5.2.

 ---